-By definition, refugees send their application from abroad to seek protection in the United States from the violence and persecution in their home country.
-Asylees, however, are those who fled into the United States before officially applying for protection.
+By definition, refugees send their applications from abroad to seek protection in the United States from the violence and persecution in their home country.
+Asylees, however, are those who fled to the United States before officially applying for protection.

 Refugees and asylees can apply for a green card once they have been physically present in the United States for at least one year.
 Children and spouses of asylees may also get asylum status and eventually, a green card.

-Through the Violence Against Women Act (VAWA), you can apply for a green card without your abusive relative knowing.
+Through the Violence Against Women Actp.org/learning-center/vawa (VAWA), you can apply for a green card without your abusive relative knowing.
 The abusive relative could be a violent spouse, parent, or child who is a green card holder or U.S. citizen.
-USCIS will process these green card applications without letting the abusive relative know.
+USCIS processes VAWA green card cases without letting the abusive relative know.

 If you, or someone you know, are a victim of abuse, contact the National Domestic Violence Hotline.
 You will get guidance on action plans and legal assistance.
 You can call the hotline at 1-800-799-7233 or, if you have a hearing disability, at 1-800-787-3224 (TTY).

 Victims of serious crimes involving major physical and mental abuse can apply for a U visa first, and then a green card.
 The U visa is a special nonimmigrant visa for documented and undocumented foreign nationals, to seek protection against violent crimes like sexual assault, kidnapping, and torture.

 Law enforcement officials must vouch for your eligibility for the U visa.
 You also have to agree to help law enforcement investigate and prosecute the crimes you’re seeking protection from.

 A person with U visa status can apply for a green card if they pass other eligibility requirements like:

 Must have lived in the United States for at least three years before applying for the green card.